Number: Algebraic, irrational and transcendental numbers

 Algebraic numbers are those that are a solution to a polynomial equation with integer coefficients.
 Real numbers that are not rational numbers are called irrational numbers.
 Complex numbers which are not algebraic are called transcendental numbers.
 The algebraic numbers that are solutions of a monic polynomial equation with integer coefficients are called algebraic integers.

+Periods and exponential periods

+A period is a complex number that can be expressed as an integral of an algebraic function over an algebraic domain.
+The periods are a class of numbers which includes, alongside the algebraic numbers, many well known mathematical constants such as the number π.
+The set of periods form a countable ring and bridge the gap between algebraic and transcendental numbers.

+The periods can be extended by permitting the integrand to be the product of an algebraic function and the exponential of an algebraic function.
+This gives another countable ring: the exponential periods.
+The number e as well as Euler's constant are exponential periods.

 Constructible numbers

 Motivated by the classical problems of constructions with straightedge and compass, the constructible numbers are those complex numbers whose real and imaginary parts can be constructed using straightedge and compass, starting from a given segment of unit length, in a finite number of steps.
+A related subject is origami numbers, which are points constructed through paper folding.

 Computable numbers

 A computable number, also known as recursive number, is a real number such that there exists an algorithm which, given a positive number n as input, produces the first n digits of the computable number's decimal representation.
 Equivalent definitions can be given using μ-recursive functions, Turing machines or λ-calculus.
 The computable numbers are stable for all usual arithmetic operations, including the computation of the roots of a polynomial, and thus form a real closed field that contains the real algebraic numbers.

 The computable numbers may be viewed as the real numbers that may be exactly represented in a computer: a computable number is exactly represented by its first digits and a program for computing further digits.
 However, the computable numbers are rarely used in practice.
 One reason is that there is no algorithm for testing the equality of two computable numbers.
 More precisely, there cannot exist any algorithm which takes any computable number as an input, and decides in every case if this number is equal to zero or not.

 The set of computable numbers has the same cardinality as the natural numbers.
 Therefore, almost all real numbers are non-computable.
 However, it is very difficult to produce explicitly a real number that is not computable.